umlouco/video-conference-zoom/docs/docs/shortcode.md

 * `title` : Title of your Embed Session
 * `height` : Height of embedded video IFRAME.
 * `disable_countdown` : "yes or no", enable or disable countdown.
+* `passcode` : Set password of your meeting to automatically let users join without needing them to enter password.
+* `webinar` : "yes" for embedding webinars.

+**Updated in version 3.6.3**

 To redirect user after a meeting fails, after completed or if meeting is not yet started; Add below code to your functions.php file in your theme and replace it with url you want to redirect: